-- The Danish Ministry of Culture regularly, and until 2022 annually, publishes reports on the Danish population's media usage, including internet and social media usage.
-These regularly performed surveys also reflect children 12 years old or older. - The Danish public service broadcaster Danish Broadcasting Corporation systematically collects data on children's digital activities and publishes the results annually. - The governmental agency Statistics Denmark publishes reports on Danish citizens' online use, which includes young people up to 16 years of age.
-The latest report was published in 2023. - The Danish Media Council is also involved in a project headed by the Swedish authority, together with their Scandinavian counterparts, to create a Media and Information Literacy Index across the Nordic countries.
+The Danish Ministry of Culture regularly, and until 2022 annually, publishes reports on the Danish population's media usage, including internet and social media usage.
+These regularly performed surveys also reflect children 12 years old or older.

+- The Danish public service broadcaster Danish Broadcasting Corporation systematically collects data on children's digital activities and publishes the results annually. - The Danish Competition and Consumer Authority (DCCA) has recently run a large survey with children and young consumers aged 8-25, as well as parents of those under 18.
+The survey Young Consumers and Social Media covered social media usage, smartphone introduction, well-being as well as a range of psychometric measures of the individual child.
+The survey was combined with national registry data of well-being measured in schools, and socio-demographics and screen time usage via screen-shots. - The DCCA is currently analysing research results of a randomized field experiment with 250 children aged 13-17, testing various tools for boosting awareness about social media use and managing social media use. - The Danish Media Council is also involved in a project headed by the Swedish authority, together with their Scandinavian counterparts, to create a Media and Information Literacy Index across the Nordic countries.
 The project is in the procurement phase. - In 2022, the Danish government appointed an external tech expert group in order to strengthen the legal framework surrounding tech giants.
 In June 2023, the expert group submitted 13 concrete recommendations on how to handle better some of the issues associated with the tech giants' platforms with a strong focus on protection of minors. - Currently, the Danish Competition and Consumer Authority is conducting a study where possible regulatory initiatives against harmful retention mechanisms in games and on social media, including e.g. loot boxes aimed at children and young people, is investigated.
-The study is prepared with the aim of incorporating insights and policy recommendations from the analysis into the Commission's ongoing fitness check of the EU's consumer legislation.